pedroalpacheco/detecao_faces/README.md

-# detecao_faces
+# Detect_faces

-Estudo sobre IA de detecção de faces
+Estudy about IA detection the faces